 A circuit model demonstrates that stimulus information can be read out optimally when aligned with the axis of correlated variability

 To explore the computational consequences of aligning stimulus representations with the correlated variability, we constructed a recurrently connected network model (Figure 2A) composed of excitatory and inhibitory units with defined feed-forward (WF), recurrent (WR), and linear read-out (WO) synaptic weights.
-Previous theoretical and experimental work suggests that learning can tune recurrent connectivity (WR) such that the network’s slowest dynamical mode aligns with the feed-forward stimulus drive (WF) 10,31.
-This tuning effectively rotates the stimulus-evoked activity onto the axis of correlated variability (Figure 2B).
+In our model, noise begins as private, independent fluctuations in each neuron and becomes correlated only through the recurrent weights WR.
+We adopt this formulation because, across all datasets, the axis of correlated variability measured during repeated presentations of the same stimulus is nearly parallel to the axis obtained during baseline gray-screen periods (Supplementary Fig. S X), pointing to recurrent connectivity as the dominant source of these correlations.
+Previous theoretical and experimental work suggests that learning can tune recurrent connectivity (WR) such that the network’s slowest dynamical mode aligns with the dimension of network input with greatest signal-to-noise ratio 10,31.In our model, this tuning effectively rotates the stimulus-evoked activity onto the axis of correlated variability (Figure 2B).
+Consistent with this mechanism, across our five datasets the stimulus-conditioned mean response projects strongly onto the first principal component of baseline activity (median alignment < xxx°; Supplementary Figure SX), indicating that stimulus-evoked activity and the axis of correlated variability are generally co-linear in real data.
 After learning, fluctuations along the axis of correlated variability decay much more slowly (Figure 2C, black curve) than fluctuations along orthogonal axes, such as the second principal component (Figure 2C, light gray curve).
-(1-\lambda)^{-1}This persistence of information provides a normative rationale for network tuning, as it enables the circuit to integrate information effectively over time.
+This rotation inevitably boosts variance along the coding axis—because the network’s slowest dynamical mode now lies there—but it boosts the mean separation by an even larger factor: the signal scales as (1-λ1)-1 whereas the variance scales only as (1-λ12)-1 where λ1is the largest eigenvalue of the recurrent operator GWR(G is the gain vector).
+Consequently, for any optimal single-axis linear decoder the Fisher information increases, so tuning WR to co-align the noise and stimulus axes is advantageous despite the extra shared variability.

 We next explored how the alignment between stimulus and readout axes impacts decoding.
-In the model, a linear readout axis (Figure 2D, orange arrow) forms an angle θ with the stimulus representation (blue arrow).
+In our model, we assume that downstream areas can access only a single dimension of the population activity and that the corresponding read-out weights (WO) remain fixed throughout the task—consistent with evidence that cortical circuits exploit privileged axes embedded in hard-wired projections.
+The linear readout axis (Figure 2D, orange arrow) forms an angle θ with the stimulus representation (blue arrow).
 As this angle increases, the normalized signal variance falls more rapidly than the noise variance (Figure 2E).
 Consequently, the Fisher discriminability, a measure of decoding performance, peaks when the readout and noise axes are aligned (Figure 2F).
 These results demonstrate that when stimulus information is aligned with the axis of correlated variability (a biologically relevant scenario, because noise is related to signal in essentially every study that measured both1,10,32–38), the optimal readout strategy is along the axis of correlated variability.

 Our model predicts that aligning behavior with the axis of correlated variability is optimal when the relevant signal is aligned with noise.
 The model therefore predicts that task-relevant information should be preferentially aligned with the axis of correlated variability.
 We therefore tested this prediction in a number of situations in which we could compare the alignment of the axis of correlated variability with the representations of task-relevant information and task-irrelevant information.